rjdekker/MHI2MQTT/README.md

 ### Notes on handling SPI communication in the code
 The Arduino Mini Pro had problems staying in sync with the aircon's SPI data during the early test phase.
 To solve this, a state machine type of approach was chosen to prevent the SPI interrupt routine from being obstructed (by e.g. UART serial communication with the ESP-01) until a full 20-byte is received (state 0).
 Then, two states are possible: one to update frames, calculate checksums and send values obtained from the aircon to the ESP-01 (state 1); and one where the serial connection is checked for data arriving from the ESP-01 (state 2).
 When debugging is enabled using the service command <i>debugon</i>, the debug topic will provide a cumulative count of the number of SPI synchronisation errors (until a reboot/reset).
 I never ran into sync issues anymore since I started using the state machine approach, so this debugging feature is obsolete unless you want to test the sketch on other Arduino boards.

+## Acknowledgments
+This work would not have been possible in the current form without the ingenious work of others:
+<i>WiFiManager</i> by Tzapu, <i>PubSubClient</i> by Nick O'Leary, <i>EasyTransfer</i> by Bill Porter and <i>ArduinoJson</i> by Benoît Blanchon.
+In addition to using these libraries, parts of the code were obtained from the example sketches.